 NOTE 1—An RD initiator might include multiple RD exchange sequences within a single TXOP.
 Each RD exchange sequence within a single TXOP might be addressed to a different recipient, and any single recipient might be given more than one RDG within a single TXOP.

-NOTE 2—If the RD responder is a VHT AP, the RD response burst can contain VHT MU PPDUs.
+NOTE 2—If the RD responder is a VHT AP, the RD response burst could contain VHT MU PPDUs.

 CID 10329